aldolammel/Arma-3-Super-Dome-Script/README.md

-# Arma 3 / SD: Super Dome v1.0
+# Arma 3 / SD: Super Dome v1.2
 >*Dependencies: none.*

 SD is an Arma 3 script that's a smart protection for players, vehicles and AI's when at base(s) against damage.

-Creation concept: soon.
+Creation concept: turn specific game zones into safe places for players, areas proof against their enemies and themselves.

 ## HOW TO INSTALL / DOCUMENTATION